SAFESTORE: Fact Sheet

 Best results can be obtained by using the SAFESTORE system to set up a monitoring program.
 When in place, such a program can help you to identify when and where infestation problems will arise.

 RECOMMENDED: that a thorough inspection of the area involved be carried out, and potential infestation "hotspots" are identified and marked on a site plan or map.
 The position of the traps can be marked on this map when they are placed, to facilitate the reading of catch levels.

-PREPARATION:hold the diamond trap at the top (hole punch is located at the top of the trap) and grab the underside fold and pull down.
-The diamond trap is now open and ready for placement of the pheromone gel.
-Simply squeeze 1 ml (approx. 1cm bead) of the pheromone gel into the center of the glue area inside the trap.
-It is now ready to hang in place (wire hanger provided).
+PREPARATION:.
+Simply squeeze 1 ml (approx. 1cm bead) of the pheromone gel into the center of the glue area inside the Easy Read trap.
+It is now ready to place.